ankitNegiDev/Cloud-Drive-Project-Frontend/notes/projectThinking.md

 ---

 * now we have to work on dashboard page first we need to create a nice looking dashboard but before that we will go with minimum tailwind css and first complete the functionality.

+* on dashboard page -- there is a lot of functionality so we will go step by step and for that we need to create a sperate folder for component -- that will contains only drive components-

+* now there are few dashboard functionality that should be present in the dashboard.

+---

+## Dashboard component

+* ### (1) Layout Setup

+  * Sidebar (for navigation: My Files, Shared with Me, Settings, Profile, etc.). or we can go with -- my drive , shared with me , recent , starred , trash one-- we will see
+  * Main area (dynamic content that changes based on selected section). -- here the content comes from modular compoennt.
+  * Top navbar ( for breadcrumbs, search, notifications, profile avatar).

+* ### (2) User Info Section

+* ### (3) File Management

+* ### (4) Breadcrumbs / Folder Navigation

+  * make sure we don't have any route for beardcrubms so we need to manage it in frontend.

+* ### (5) File/Folder Actions

+  * here all crud operations realted to file / folder since wwe have seprated routes for folder and files so we need to be careful what we are using.

+* ### (6) Search / Filter

+---

+* somehow the dashboard will show this

+---

+### component that are requied for dashboard page

+* #### (1) Sidebar

+  * so we will need a sidebar component -- where we will show **my drive , shared with me , recent , starred , trash**

+  * so first we will create the sidebar component...

+* #### (2) DashboardHeader.jsx

+  * mostly it will handle Search bar , View toggle (grid/list) , New button to open modal

+* ### (3) Breadcrumbs.jsx

+  * This will mainly handle folder navigation inside the dashboard.

+* #### (4) ItemGrid.jsx

+  * it will render all files and folder and when user click a file and folder its responsibliby fo this component to handel that..

+* #### (5) ItemContextMenu.jsx

+  * ItemContextMenu.jsx will handles the right-click menu on any file or folder, with actions like Download, Share, Star, Rename, Delete.

+* #### (6) FileUpload.jsx

+* #### (7) NewItemModal.jsx